Heraldry of Castile: Hispanic Monarchy and current uses

 In 1475, Isabella of Castile and Ferdinand II of Aragon joined the arms of the Crowns of Castile and Aragon in a quarterly shield.
 It followed the method created by Fernando III and giving the arms of Castile pride of place again.
 A series of dynastic marriages enabled the House of Habsburg to occupy the thrones of Castile, Aragon and Navarre, the arms of Castile have appeared in the arms of all Spanish monarchs and, since 1869 when was adopted, in all versions of the national coat of arms.
 As above, in all these cases giving the Castilian arms pride of place.

+In Spain

 Leaving aside the Spanish local and provincial heraldry, where can be found numerous examples and being the most prominent the coat of arms of Toledo, the Castilian arms are among the elements of the coats of arms of the autonomous communities (regions) of Castile and León (which has adopted the quartering of Ferdinand III), La Rioja, Castile-La Mancha, Extremadura, Madrid, Murcia and within the bordure of the autonomous city of Melilla.

+In former overseas territories

 Outside the Iberian Peninsula, the castle of Castile is depicted in the arms granted to capitals of the Spanish Empire, as is the case of the capital of Ecuador San Francisco de Quito, with a triple-towered castle Argent and two eagles Sable on field Gules.
 It was granted to Quito by King Charles I (Charles V as Holy Roman Emperor), in 1541.
+Even older, the coat of arms of Puerto Rico was granted by the Spanish Crown on November 8, 1511, making it the oldest heraldic achievement still currently in use in the Americas.